teikimm307/ExposomeDB/README.md

 2. Install poetry dependencies with `poetry install`
 3. Activate the poetry virtual environment with `poetry shell`
 4. Start the development server by executing the `app.py` file.

+# Deployment

+Just use the built-in docker compose and run `docker-compose up`.